Meteorological history of Hurricane Patricia: Peak strength

 During the overnight hours of October 22–23, Patricia turned northwest and decelerated slightly as it reached the western edge of the mid-level ridge.
 Rapid development continued into October 23, and the hurricane reached Category 5 status by 00:00 UTC, with winds estimated at 175 mph.
 Convection cooled even further, with cloud tops colder than -90 C surrounding an 8 mi wide eye by 03:00 UTC.
 In a 24-hour span, Patricia's winds increased by 120 mph and its central pressure fell by 95 mbar (hPa; 95 mbar).
 Around 06:00 UTC, an Air Force Reserve reconnaissance aircraft measured flight-level winds of 221 mph and the aircraft's stepped frequency microwave radiometer (SFMR) observed surface winds of 210 mph.
 Furthermore, the final dropsonde observation from that mission at about 06:45 UTC indicated a central pressure of 879 mbar (hPa; 879 mbar).
 Rapid development continued after the aircraft left the hurricane, as the three pressure readings during the mission indicated that the pressure fell at a rate of more than 7 mbar (hPa; 7 mbar) per hour.
 Their findings also revealed an extraordinarily tight pressure gradient of 24 mbar (hPa; 24 mbar) per nautical mile, among the steepest gradients on record.

 Based on continued improvement of the hurricane's satellite appearance, Patricia is assessed to have achieved its peak intensity around 12:00 UTC on October 23; the storm was situated about 150 mi southwest of Manzanillo, Mexico.
 Maximum winds are estimated at 215 mph alongside a pressure of 872 mbar (hPa; 872 mbar), making Patricia the second-most intense tropical cyclone ever observed.
 It is possible that Patricia surpassed the all-time record of 870 mbar (hPa; 870 mbar) set by Typhoon Tip in 1979 given the rate of deepening observed during the early morning mission.
 The violent, compact core of Patricia was roughly 25 mi wide with the radius of maximum winds extending only 7 mi.

 Little change in strength took place for the next six hours; a shortwave trough crossing the Baja California Peninsula turned Patricia to the northeast and induced acceleration.
-Another reconnaissance mission around 18:00 UTC recorded a central pressure of 879 mbar (hPa; 879 mbar).
+Another reconnaissance mission around 18:00 UTC once again recorded a central pressure of 879 mbar (hPa; 879 mbar).
 The aircraft was battered by severe turbulence (the result of updrafts and downdrafts) and the crew experienced maximum g-forces of +3.0 and -1.5.